 Esophageal candidiasis is common in patients who are more severely immunocompromised such as patients on chemotherapy and HIV infection.
 Patients present with dysphagia, chest pain, painful swallowing, and nausea and vomiting.
 Patients with esophageal candidiasis also have oropharyngeal candidiasis.

-Women are at risk of developing vulvovaginal candidiasis, which usually presents with pain, vaginal discharge, dysuria and painful intercourse.
+Women are at risk of developing vulvovaginal candidiasis, which usually presents with pain, vaginal discharge, dysuria, and painful intercourse.
 This is the most common form of candidiasis that can be identified in healthy subjects without known risk factors.
-Of such women, if they have intercourse with a male partner, the male partner might develop candida balanitis.
+If such women have intercourse with a male partner, the male partner might develop candida balanitis.
 Candida balanitis presents as a penile whitish rash that is painful and also associated with dysuria.